SGDE: Secure Generative Data Exchange for Cross-Silo Federated Learning

 \subsection{Federated Learning Experiments}

-In the set of experiments identified with the \emph{Federated} keyword, we train a single machine learning model on a collection of private client datasets using the FedAvg algorithm~\cite{mcmahan_communication-efficient_2017}.
-In Table~\ref{tab:exps_local}, we collect the average model metrics evaluated on private validation splits from client datasets.
-In Table~\ref{tab:exps_test}, instead, we report the metrics of the same model evaluated on the test set.
-We ran federated averaging until convergence, imposing the average between accuracy, F1, and AUC as validation score for the early stopping criterion.
+In the set of experiments identified with the \emph{Federated} keyword, a single machine learning model is trained on a collection of private client datasets using the FedAvg algorithm~\cite{mcmahan_communication-efficient_2017}.
+Table~\ref{tab:exps_local} collects the average model metrics evaluated on private validation splits from client datasets.
+Instead, Table~\ref{tab:exps_test} reports the metrics of the same model evaluated on the test set.
+Federated averaging was run until convergence, imposing the average between accuracy, F1, and AUC as validation score for the early stopping criterion.